Remarks on the Current Climate of Fair Trade & Its Realities

 One thing is for sure.
 The certifying agency is certainly making money, and these products are easier to sell at higher prices.
-So what do we do, those of us that making a statement in our purchases?
+So what do those of us that prefer to make a statement through our purchases do?
 I think we need to ask more questions.
 Who pays for the certification?
 How do we know that the individuals working for these Fair Trade certified producers are actually being helped?
 It is probably easier to see when we look at a big company that owns plantations and clearly exploits the third world workers.
 ‘That practice is unacceptable, pay your workers better, and we will certify your company.’
-But this is not the way it works most of the time.
-The producers are small or are cooperatives, that are struggling to compete with the big companies.
-It is a stretch for them to pay for certification, both organic and Fair Trade.
+However, this is not the way it works most of the time.
+The producers are small or are cooperatives that are struggling to compete with the big companies.
+It is a stretch for them to pay for certification, whether organic and Fair Trade.
 Does a little bit of extra money really improve the lives of the workers as much as a school or good medical care?
 And who has the responsibility for the living and working conditions of the workers?
 With the farmers paying migrants, with the third world producers paying farmers, with the traders in the middle between the brokers, wholesalers, and retailers?
 How does Fair Trade Certification answer that?
 Who really benefits and how by by getting certified?

 I think most of the people buying these products assume that the benefactor is the person at the beginning of the supply chain.
 Perhaps as socially responsible people we need to look at more than just the logo.